 Governmental agencies tend to focus on the question of job market relevance – did the graduate get a job in their major?
 This is especially relevant to 2-year trade school type programs.

 We think the most relevant question in 4-year and graduate programs is: did the graduate learn the relevant knowledge and skills for career success in the labor market they chose to enter?

-Therefore, the must relevant data would be the experiences of our graduates after they have spent a few years in the workplace.
+Therefore, the most relevant data would be the experiences of our graduates after they have spent a few years in the workplace.
 We refer to the findings from our alumni surveys as Impact Analysis.
 Impact analysis represents the “so what” of achieving student learning outcomes.